Director: John Carpenter

-If I’m being completely honest I could have just reviewed only John Carpenter films for this year’s horror season.
+If I’m being completely honest I could have just reviewed John Carpenter films for this year’s horror season.
 Not only is he the best horror director ever, he’s also one of my favourite directors personally.
 While I’ve said that horror films were never my cup of tea (well anything outside of thethe 80’s), Carpenter and Craven have always been exceptions.
 Narrowing down which Carpenter film to review was no easy task but in the end, I had to pick my favourite film of his, The Thing.

-When released in 1982 John Carpenters The Thing was slated by critics being labeled as moronic and repulsive, and while everyone is entitled to their own opinion, how wrong they were.
-Many believe the icy reception The Thing received was due to it being released so shortly after the feel good, family classic E.T.
-While both films share the same genre and both have an extraterrestrial being the similarities end there.
+When released in 1982, John Carpenters The Thing was slated by critics being labeled as moronic and repulsive, and while everyone is entitled to their own opinion, how wrong they were.
+Many believe the icy reception The Thing received was due to it being released so shortly after the feel good, family classic, E.T.
+While both films share the same genre (science fiction) and both have an extraterrestrial, the similarities end there.
 It took nearly ten years for The Thing to finally receive the recognition it deserved and it now stands as one of the scariest and most respected horror movie’s ever made.

 After the release of Ridley Scott’s Alien (1979), sci-fi and horror films borrowed heavily from its template of a crew finding themselves isolated and at the mercy of some monstrous foe.
-It’s a great template and we still see it in use today however Carpenters spin on it is leagues ahead of all others.
-The plot follows an expedition crew in an Antarctic research facility who soon find themselves fighting for their lives as an unassuming intruder is allowed into the facility.
+It’s a great template and we still see it in use today.
+However, Carpenters spin on this template is leagues ahead of all others.
+The plot follows an expedition crew in an Antarctic research facility who soon find themselves fighting for their lives after an unassuming intruder is invited into the facility.

 The titular monster is both repulsive and horrifying, the practical effects still hold up today and are just as stomach churning as ever.
 The monsters ability to assimilate living organisms makes it one of the most terrifying and unpredictable movie monsters to ever grace the silver screen.
 Carpenter doesn’t just have us asking where could the monster be but also who could the monster be.